DefinedLearning/policies/privacypolicy.md

 options.
 If you decide not to accept our cookies, you may not be able to use some of the Service’s features and functionality.

 __G.
-Third Party Tracking and Online Advertising:__ We may permit third party online advertising networks to collect information about your use of our Services over time so that they may play or display ads that may be relevant to your interests on our website as well as on other websites or services.
-You may be able to avoid the collection of information through cookies or other tracking technology for advertising purposes by actively managing the settings on your browser or mobile device to delete or not accept cookies.
+Third Party Tracking:__ We may permit third party services to collect information about your use of our Services over time so that they may be able to enhance and/or customize features specifically to you.
+You may be able to avoid the collection of information through cookies or other tracking technology by actively managing the settings on your browser or mobile device to delete or not accept cookies.
 Please refer to your browser’s or mobile device’s technical information for instructions on how to delete and disable cookies, and other tracking/recording tools.
 (To learn more about cookies, clear gifs/web beacons and related technologies and how you may opt-out of some of this tracking, you may wish to visit
 <http://www.allaboutcookies.org> and/or the Network Advertising Initiative’s
 online resources, at <http://www.networkadvertising.org>).
 Depending on your mobile device, you may not be able to control tracking technologies through settings.

-__Please note that although we may permit third party advertising partners to collect information on our Defined STEM website for the purpose of sending targeted advertisements, we do not allow third party advertising networks to collect information about students or teachers who are logged into our Service for the purpose of sending targeted advertisements.__
+__Please note that although we may permit third party services to collect information on our Defined STEM website for the purpose of sending targeted information, we do not allow third party services to collect information about students or teachers who are logged into our Service for the purpose of sending targeted advertisements.__